-Let each of you look out not only for his own interests, but also for the interests of others. ~Philippians 2:4
+Let each of you look not only to his own interests, but also to the interests of others. – Philippians 2:4

 When you feel down and depressed, take your eyes off your own situation and set them on those around you.
 It may be hard to do, but I’ve learned that the best way to forget your own ‘problems’ is to help someone else with theirs.